uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harborclair.md

   * The default value is `error`.
     * This can also be set to `debug` to enable very verbose logging.
 * `SCANNER_STORE_REDIS_URL`
-  * This value tells HarborClair how to connect to its Redis store.
+  * This value tells harborclair how to connect to its Redis store.
   * The default value is `redis://harbor-redis:6379/4`.